Philip Akoda: Literary works

 As an author, Philip has published several literary works which have greatly contributed to Efik literature including Learn Efik 1-2 which were his earliest literary works.
 Due to his knowledge on Efik history, Philip also co-authored Groundwork of Eniong Abatim History (1670-2020) with his mother, Prof Winifred Eyoanwan Akoda.
 Groundwork of Eniong Abatim History (1670-2020) focuses on the history of Eniong Abatim, an Efik-speaking community in the lower Cross River region of Nigeria.
 In 2022, Philip published A 21st Century Efik pocket Dictionary: Efik - English, English - Efik.
 Philip's publications have been adopted in several schools across Calabar, Nigeria.

+Beyond the Cross River region, Philip authored Ìṣura Ọ̀rọ̀ Yorùbá: A Comprehensive Yorùbá Thesaurus, a descriptive thesaurus focused on the Yorùbá language and its semantic structure.
+The work has been cited in discussions on African lexicography and digital language preservation.

 Digital contributions

 Outside the literary space, Philip has championed several digital projects aimed at preserving and promoting African Languages and Cultures.
 Through Nkanda, he has published language learning applications for African Languages such as Ndebele, Oromo and Fante.
 One of Philip's most major contributions to the digital space was the Tete Efik Dictionary App.
 The Tete Efik Dictionary App is an Efik-English/English-Efik mobile dictionary app.
 Named after Philip whose Efik name is Tete, the app boasts of over 4,000 Efik words and 10,000 English words.
 It greatly stands out in the digital space due to the intricate details contained in the app some of which include phonemic transcription, definitions, sentence examples, synonyms, antonyms, history & etymology and audio pronunciations.
-In addition to the Tete Efik Dictionary App, Philip also spearheaded the development of the Yoruba Dictionary App (2024), which contains vast linguistic data such as definitions, phonemic transcriptions, synonyms, antonyms, hypernyms, and hyponyms, along with audio pronunciations from native speakers.
+In addition to the Tete Efik Dictionary App, Philip also spearheaded the development of the Yoruba Dictionary App.
+Released in 2024, the Yoruba Dictionary app contains extensive lexical data, including definitions, phonemic transcriptions, synonyms, antonyms, hypernyms, and hyponyms, along with audio pronunciations from native speakers.
 The app includes dialectal variations from over 12 Yoruba dialects, making it one of the most comprehensive digital resources for the Yoruba language.
 In 2025, Nkanda was awarded the imminent research grant to build its unified multilingual dictionary platform which will host Efik, Yoruba and Hausa Languages on debut.